cmdruid/nostr-socket-workshop/README.md

  * Setup our `encrypt` and `decrypt` methods.
  * Adjust filter to subscribe to tagged events.
  * Adjust publisher to encrypt and tag events.
- * Adjust handler to decrypt the responses.
+ * Adjust handler to decrypt the tagged responses.

-### Part 4: Add an Events API.
+### Part 4: Add an EventEmitter API.

-In this section, we will complete our project by adding a basic EventEmitter API, then piping our event traffic into the emitter.
-This will complete the course and provide us with a virtual websocket that we can use to communicate between machines.
+In this section, we will complete our socket by adding a basic EventEmitter API, then move our traffic into the emitter.
+As a bonus, we will cover publishing our library to a package manager, and importing it onto different machines.

  * Extend a basic EventEmitter class.
- * Forward events from nostr to event bus.
+ * Forward events from nostr to event emitter.
- * Handle the echo of our own events.
+ * Compile, bundle and publish our library.
  * Wrap-up and demonstration of `NostrSocket`.

 ## Setup